-A multidistrict litigation, commonly referred to as MDL, is a special federal legal procedure designed to speed the process of handling complex litigations by consolidating cases and addressing all pretrial procedures in one court.
+Multidistrict litigation, commonly referred to as MDL, is a special federal legal procedure designed to speed the process of handling complex litigations by consolidating cases and addressing all pretrial procedures in one court.

-When a large number of people who have all been affected by the same thing file individual lawsuits, the federal court system allows for consolidation of these cases into an MDL to make them easier to manage.
+When a large number of people who have all been affected by the same thing file individual lawsuits, the federal court system allows for the consolidation of these cases into an MDL to make them easier to manage.

-This can happen through various means, including deposition of witnesses, review of documents, written exchanges of questions and answers, etc.
+This can happen through various means, including a deposition of witnesses, a review of documents, written exchanges of questions and answers, etc.

-Any group of non-criminal cases that share at least one similar question of fact can be eligible for multidistrict litigation.
+Any group of non-criminal cases involving one or more common questions of fact can be eligible for multidistrict litigation.

 Common types of MDL cases include: